-There are a host of things that make us human–sentient thought, the ability to process and express emotion, creativity, language, and communication, among other physical and emotional identifiers.
+There are a host of things that make us human-sentient thought, the ability to process and express emotion, creativity, language, and communication, among other physical and emotional identifiers.
 Some of these characteristics enable us to excel in our professional careers and interpersonal relationships, which, according to LinkedIn’s Workplace Learning Report, is why training for soft skills is the number one priority of professionals.
 Yes, this is an article about soft skills.
 But it’s more than just soft skills.
-This article is also about the future of VR for soft skills training.
+This article is also about virtual reality.

 With the rising interest and applicability of VR training, companies have been experimenting with how VR can be used for soft skills training.
 We are going to take a look at how the learning industry is using and applying VR for soft skills now and how it can be made more interactive and impactful for the learner in the not-so-distant future.